yiqiao-yin/Deep-Learning-in-Rock-Paper-Scissors/README.md

 # Acknowledgement

-This mini project is sourced from Convolutional Neural Network in TensorFlow taught by Professor Andrew Ng on Coursera.
-It is also a part of the TensorFlow Certification.
+This mini project is sourced from Convolutional Neural Network in TensorFlow taught by Professor Andrew Ng and Google veteran Laurence Moroney on Coursera.
+It is also a part of the TensorFlow Concentration Certificate.

 # Data